 If you’re a first-time investor, it may be worth speaking to a financial advisor about whether an investment loan is right for you.
 Borrowing to invest is typically considered a strategy for experienced investors due to its high risk.
 This risk stems from market fluctuations.

 When the market rises, your return will increase.
 However, when they fall, your losses may be larger.
 Moreover, if you make a loss, you won’t be exempt from your loan repayments.
-So, before taking out an investment loan, it is important to understand their features and the accompanying investment loan rates.
+So, before taking a loan, it is important to understand its features and the accompanying investment loan rates.

 What are investment loan rates?